developertools-tech/developertools.tech/CONTRIBUTING.md

 This App is internationalized.
 This section describes the addition of translations.

+## Check for Uissing Uranslations

+You can check for missing translations by running `npm run translations:check`, which will generate a markdown file `missing-translations.md` in the root of this project.

 ### Add translation file (namespace)

 Translation JSON files should be added to the `i18n/{en, ja, ..etc}/{pageName}.json`